 Boasting half the archipelago’s population is province capital Bocas del Toro Town (or Bocas Town), located on Isla Colón, the largest, most developed island.
-A popular tourist destination year-round, the friendly, laidback community comprises weathered clapboard houses on stilts; wide streets arranged in a grid; and several businesses including a variety of hotels and restaurants and an abundance of dive shops (most on or near Calle Principal, the main drag), making it a prime base for exploration, where opportunities for boat trips, snorkeling, swimming, surf sports, diving, sunbathing (Isla Colón home to several white-sand beaches itself), and mainland adventures and more abound.
+A popular tourist destination year-round, the friendly, laidback community comprises weathered clapboard houses on stilts, wide streets arranged in a grid, and several businesses, including a variety of hotels and restaurants and an abundance of dive shops (most on or near Calle Principal, the main drag), making it a prime base for exploration, where opportunities for boat trips, snorkeling, swimming, surf sports, diving, sunbathing (Isla Colón is home to several white-sand beaches itself), and mainland adventures and more abound.

-About 10 minutes from Bocas Town is the archipelago’s 2nd largest island, Isla Bastimentos.
-The island is one of the most popular destinations in the region for its standout snorkeling and diving, in addition to some of the archipelago’s best beaches such as Red Frog and Wizard Beach, which are nesting sites for 4 of Panama’s 5 kinds of marine turtles; indigenous villages such as the Ngöbe-Buglé village of Quebrada Sal (Salt Creek) and Bahía Honda (home to subterranean river cave, the Nivida Bat Cave, a popular visit); a handful of highly-recommended lodges and 68 bird species; the island’s main settlement, Bastimentos Town (referred to as Old Bank by locals) – a community of some 200, mostly Afro-Caribbean inhabitants that has origins in the banana industry; and the popular, Panamanian-style seafood of Crawl (or Coral) Cay’s Crawl Cay Restaurant.
+About 10 minutes from Bocas Town is the archipelago’s second-largest island, Isla Bastimentos.
+The island is one of the most popular destinations in the region for its standout snorkeling and diving.
+In addition to some of the archipelago’s best beaches, such as Red Frog and Wizard Beach, which are nesting sites for four of Panama’s five kinds of marine turtles, are indigenous villages such as the Ngöbe-Buglé village of Quebrada Sal (Salt Creek) and Bahía Honda (home to subterranean river cave the Nivida Bat Cave, a popular visit); a handful of highly recommended lodges, and 68 bird species, the island’s main settlement, Bastimentos Town (referred to as Old Bank by locals)—a community of some 200 mostly Afro-Caribbean inhabitants that has origins in the banana industry; and the popular Panamanian-style seafood of Crawl (or Coral) Cay’s Crawl Cay Restaurant.